transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

     echo =================================================================================================================
     echo -e "\n\n"
     ```

- 1. Run the conformance binary in `trillian-tessera/cmd/conformance/aws`.
+ 1. Run the Conformance personality binary.
-    This binary is a small personality that accepts `add/` requests,
-    and stores the data in the Trillian Tessera infrastructure you've
-    just brought up:
     ```
-    go run ./cmd/conformance/aws --bucket=$LOG_BUCKET --db_user=root --db_password=password --db_name=tessera --db_host=$LOG_RDS_DB --signer=$(cat /home/ec2-user/tessera-keys/$LOG_NAME.sec)  -v=3
+    go run ./cmd/conformance/aws \
+      --bucket=$LOG_BUCKET \
+      --db_user=root \
+      --db_password=password \
+      --db_name=tessera \
+      --db_host=$LOG_RDS_DB \
+      --signer=$(cat /home/ec2-user/tessera-keys/$LOG_NAME.sec)
+      -v=3
     ```

+ 1. 🎉 **Congratulations** 🎉

- 1. Congratulations, you've now successfully brought up a Trillian Tessera
+    You have successfully brought up a Trillian Tessera
-    stack on AWS, and started a personality server that can add entries to it.
+    infrastructure on AWS, and started a personality server that can add entries to it.

-    Use the environment variables from above to interact with the personality.
+    Use the environment variables from above to interact with the personality in a different terminal.

     This personality accepts `add/` requests at `WRITE_URL`.
     Log entries can be read directly from S3 without going through the server,
     at `READ_URL`, and checkpoint signatures can be verified with `LOG_PUBLIC_KEY`.

  1. Head over to the [remainder of this codelab](https://github.com/transparency-dev/trillian-tessera/tree/main/cmd/conformance#codelab)
     to add leaves to the log and inspect its contents.

+> [!IMPORTANT]
+> Do not forget to delete all the resources to avoid incuring any further cost
+> when you're done using the log.
+The easiest way to do this, is to [close the account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-closing.html).